 The role of a lawyer is to resolve the problem of the client.
 Complete focus on the objective.
 Full transparency needed.
 All options considered.

-For clients, price and outcome are the two most common concerns.
+For clients, outcome and price are the two most common concerns.
 The current guideline for pricing in Victoria to provide a ‘reasonable and proportionate’ estimate leaves room for uncertainty in the client’s corner.
 Proportionality dictates that the price should not exceed the expected benefit.
 But what is reasonable?

 A more professional approach is for clients to also understand and be able to compare pricing options.
 What are the implications of a price or funding agreement?
 What are the boundaries?
 What are the unknowns?
 What is an appropriate level of risk for the claim at hand?
 Sometimes litigation funding won’t be a viable option, but this should comprise the advice a lawyer is obliged to give.